GreetVdL/kleurboek/README.md

 <p><strong>These are our favorite colors</strong></p>

 <p>Hi!</p>
-<p>This little project came to life out of my love of color and curiosity.
+<p>This little project came to life from my love of color and curiosity.
 I think it’s also a simple project for people who, like me, are still learning and want to exercise by making a pull request.</p>
 <p>The idea is just to display people’s favorite color and see what the result will look like.
 A future addition to the project will be that the colors will be able to be filtered on gender.</p>
 <p>Checkout <a href="https://ourfavoritecolors.vercel.app/" target="_blank">the website</a> to find out what colors we like.</p>
 <p>And be welcome to add your own favorite one too.
 I’d love to see which color you chose!</p>